bojannski/bo/README.md

 # bo
  Brief

  For this assignment I was meant to find code that has inspired me or that I want to learn.
-The instructions were to Create a GitHub repo, add your software research into the 'Code' tab of your GitHub repository, Add comments.
+The instructions were to Create a GitHub repository, add your software research into the 'Code' tab of your GitHub repository, Add comments.

  Research and exploration